c-sp/game-boy-test-roms/README.md

 **Test Success:**
 A test succeeds if the Game Boy's CPU registers contain the following Fibonacci numbers: `B = 3, C = 5, D = 8, E = 13, H = 21, L = 34`
-Note that some Mooneye tests are written for specific Game Boy hardware.
-They might fail depending on what hardware your emulator supports.